opentok/one-to-one-sample-apps/one-to-one-sample-app/iOS/README.md

 #### Using CocoaPods

 1. Add the following line to your Podfile: `pod "OTAcceleratorPackUtil"`.
+As an alternative, you can directly retrieve `OTAcceleratorSession` from [acc-pack-common](https://github.com/opentok/acc-pack-common).
 2. In a terminal prompt, navigate into your project directory and type `pod install`.
 3. Reopen your project using the new *.xcworkspace file.